 “More fundamentally, encouraging a flexible working culture with measures such as working from home for one day a week can help to limit emissions associated with commuting.
 Many people still drive to work, so incentivising cycling or public transport travel-to-work schemes can have positive impacts on emissions levels, as well as the associated health and wellbeing benefits.”

-2019 was breaking records year for the UK in reducing its use of fossil fuels, with fossil fuels producing less than half of UK electricity in June for the first time.
+2019 was a record-breaking year for the UK as it reduced its use of fossil fuels.
+In June, it was reported that fossil fuels produced less than half of the UK’s electricity for the first time.

 However, fossil fuels still make up nearly 80% of the energy used, while renewables account for just 11% of final consumption.
 This means that the UK is still not on track to meet its 2020 consumption target of 20% renewable energy.